glfs-book/slfs/README.md

-# Linux From Scratch - Quality of Life (LFS-QOL)
+# Supplemental Linux From Scratch (SLFS)

-This book is dedicated to documenting the installation of some packages on an LFS system that do not appear in LFS, MLFS, BLFS, and GLFS.
+This book is dedicated to supplementing an LFS, MLFS, BLFS, and/or GLFS x86-64 system by providing package not found in the other LFS books.

 This book boasts several libraries and utilities not covered in the `*LFS` books.
 On top of that, it also provides: SVR4-related tooling, binary-only